casanovalx/better-control/README.md

 ```bash
 yay -S better-control-git
 ```
-> This will directly install dependencies and the app.
-No further steps required.

 If you dont have an AUR helper like yay above , follow the steps below
 ```
 git clone https://aur.archlinux.org/better-control-git.git
 cd better-control-git